Written For ParentCircle Website new design update

-Wondering what connection the word ‘importance’ in the headline has with entertainment?
+Wondering what connection the word 'importance' has with entertainment?
 Well, in this fast-paced technology-driven world, filled with stress, your children sure need entertainment.

-Many school-going children are subjected to an endless gospel on cutting down on entertainment and focussing more on schoolwork.
-Parents are known to fastidiously maintain a sombre environment at home, especially during their children’s examinations – sometimes even disconnecting the TV.
+Many school-going children are subjected to an endless gospel of cutting down on entertainment and focussing more on schoolwork.
+Parents are known to fastidiously maintain a somber environment at home, especially during their children's examinations - sometimes even disconnecting the TV.
 However, research has proved how counter-productive this move is.
 Even brief diversions from your main task can dramatically improve your attention span.

 In this vein, let's explore how important entertainment is in our daily life.

 Recreational activities like sports and arts add value to your personality as well as sharpen your skills.
 Susmita Pathak Mishra, a media representative says, "Without entertainment, one can just get stuck to mainstream work and miss out on life."

 Also, according to an interesting study by Clemson University, sponsored by National Science Foundation, the USA in 2014, blending dance choreographic movement with computer programming supports girls in building computational thinking skills.

 Taking trips to exotic places or heritage sites gives us a chance to learn more about our own as well as other cultures.
 By watching movies, plays, and dramas, listening to music, reading storybooks, and attending storytelling sessions we learn to appreciate another person's perspective on life and get a better insight into a story we know already.